kavindukalinga/Spark-challenge-2023/README.md

 # Problem description

-### primary area of development : Food production and preservation.
+### Primary area of development : Food production and preservation.

-### Other Supporting areas of development.
+### Other Supporting areas of development

 ● Environmental conservation and preservation

 ● Power generation and efficiency

 ● Health care improvement

 ## The problem statement.